pajaskowiak/clusterConfusion/README.md

  *Jaskowiak, P.A., Costa, I.G. & Campello, R.J.G.B.
 The area under the ROC curve as a measure of clustering quality.
 Data Mining and Knowledge Discovery 36, 1219–1245 (2022).* Available at: https://doi.org/10.1007/s10618-022-00829-0

-More clustering validation measuresand functionalities to come soon.
+More clustering validation measures and cool stuff coming soon.

 <!-- Installation -->
 ## Installation